 We help improve the lives of thousands of people both here and overseas.
 Our work supports people affected by disaster or other emergencies, conflict and persecution, and immobility.
 Find out how we have an impact.

-• 171,000 hours of voluntary service from Red Cross volunteers.
+• More than 105,000 hours of voluntary service from Red Cross volunteers.

-• Deployed 98 people to assist in 13 different emergencies in New Zealand.
+• Deployed 323 people to assist in 15 different emergencies in Aotearoa.

-• Placed 327 former refugees in work or work experience.
+• Placed nearly 500 former refugees in work or work experience.

-• Sent 20 international delegates to assist overseas.
+• Sent international delegates to assist overseas in 19 countries.

 • Diverted more than 2 million items from landfill via our Red Cross Shops.